Navigating Relationship Growth: A Journey of Connection and Understanding

 Self-differentiation is not about choosing yourself over your spouse; it’s about standing firm in your truth so you can bring your whole self to the marriage.
 When couples learn this skill, they stop fighting each other and start fighting for the relationship.

 Marriage thrives when both partners are brave enough to speak and humble enough to listen.
+It’s a journey of connection, understanding, and growth.
+Each step taken together strengthens the bond, creating a foundation for a more joyful and fulfilling life.

 Comments